MyLifeVault/serverpod_docs/versioned_docs/version-2.0.0/06-deployments/04-deploying-to-aws.md

 ![Request certificate](/img/2-request-certificate.jpg)

-_Create a wildcard certificate for your domain._
+_Create a Second certificate for your domain._

-Finally, you must create a second wildcard certificate in the _US East N. Virginia (us-east-1)_ region.
+Finally, you must create a second certificate, with the top level domain and a wildcard, in the _US East N. Virginia (us-east-1)_ region.
 AWS Cloudfront can only access certificates created in the _us-east-1_ region.
 Change the region, and repeat the steps from when you created your first certificate.
 Save the ARN of your second certificate.

 ## Configure Github